ml-archive/nodes-php-readme/Guides/Setup/setup-php7-local-enviroment.md

 ```

 #### Enable certificate for your site
-Homestead checks for certicates on all sites upon provisioning.
-To avoid Homestead overriding your cerficate configuration create three symbolic links for each of your sites.

-First remove any certficates made by vagrant provision for the configured sites
+Homestead checks for certificates on all sites upon provisioning.
+To avoid Homestead overriding the cerficate configuration for existing sites, first remove any certficates made by vagrant provision for the configured site

 ```
 rm -r /etc/nginx/ssl/[project].local-like.st.*
 ```

+Then create three symbolic links for your site.

 ```
 sudo ln -s /etc/nodes/ssl/local-like.st/star.local-like.st.pem /etc/nginx/ssl/[project].local-like.st.crt